-This article was first published by The National Student on 5th June 2017
+This article was first published to The Edge on 28th September 2017

-This article was first published by The Edge on 22nd June 2017
+This article was first published to The Edge on 22nd September 2017

-This article was first published by The Edge on 25th May 2017
+This article was first published to The Edge on 18th September 2017

-This article was first published by The Edge on 23rd May 2017
+This article was first published to The Edge on 15th September 2017